Rhipsalis Is Tribe Rhipsalideae

 Introduction

-The subfamily Cactoideae contains mostly plants adapted to arid environments.
-However, the Rhipsalideae is a small tribe of four genera that contains plants which grow in humid areas.
-Typically the plants are epiphytes (or lithophytes) in tropical rainforests.
-While succulent, they are not adapted to deserts.
-But, they are adapted to the scarcity of water that can occur in the forest canopy between rains.
+The subfamily Cactoideae includes mostly arid-adapted cacti.
+The tribe Rhipsalideae, however, is a small group of four genera that grow in humid habitats.
+These plants are typically epiphytes (or lithophytes) in tropical rainforests.
+Although succulent, they are not desert-adapted; instead, they are adapted to the intermittent water scarcity that occurs in the forest canopy between rains.

 The Details

-The four genera of the Rhipsalideae are Haitora, Lepismium, Schlumbergera, and Rhipsalis.
-Rhipsalis contains the most species (several dozen) and most members of the tribe were placed in Rhipsalis at one time or another.
-They generally have small flowers.
+The four genera in Rhipsalideae are Hatiora, Lepismium, Schlumbergera, and Rhipsalis.
+Rhipsalis contains the most species (several dozen), and most members of the tribe have been placed in Rhipsalis at one time or another.
+Flowers are generally small.

-Rhipsalis plants are known as the mistletoe cacti because they can seem similar to the leafless types of mistletoe and they often have small white berries that mimic mistletoe berries.
-Some species have yellow or reddish fruits.
+Rhipsalis plants are known as the mistletoe cacti because they can resemble leafless mistletoes and often bear small, white berries; some species have yellow or reddish fruits.

-The shape of Rhipsalis plants is variable.
-Most commonly they form hanging plants with cylindrical, triangular, or flattened stems.
-They can hang many feet, forming veils of vegetation that drop from tree limbs.
+Plant form is variable.
+Most commonly, they are hanging plants with cylindrical, triangular, or flattened stems.
+Stems may drape many feet, forming veils of vegetation that cascade from tree limbs.

-Some Rhipsalis species make acceptable houseplants, because they do well in poor-light conditions and need only small flower pots.
+Some Rhipsalis make good houseplants because they tolerate low light and grow well in small pots.

-Other hanging cacti (such as Pseudorhipsalis) are in the tribe Hylocereeae and are not especially closely related to Rhipsalis.
+Other hanging cacti—such as Pseudorhipsalis—belong to the tribe Hylocereeae and are not especially closely related to Rhipsalis.

 Additional Reading: Stem Anatomy of Rhipsalis